 You Could Be a Victim

 Who are the victims?
-Anyone - male or female, young or old - can be the victim of sexual harassment from someone of the opposite, or the same sex.
-Bosses who promise to assist with changing visa status or offer additional pay or hours in exchange for sexual favors are breaking the law.
+Anyone - male or female, young or old - can be the victim of sexual harassment from someone of the opposite or the same sex.
+Anyone who promises to assist with changing visa status or offers additional pay or hours in exchange for sexual favors is breaking the law.

 Taking Action Against the Sexual Harasser

 If you are being harassed, take action to stop it.
 Some options available to you are:

 - Say no. Make it loud and clear.
 A harasser does not expect confrontation.

 - Keep records of all incidents and confrontations.

 - Find witnesses or others who will back up your claim.